mrdk/mind/doc/words.rst

 .. word:: strchr	( str char -- addr )

    If *char* is contained in *str*, then return the position of its first occurrence.
-Othewise return 0.
+Otherwise return 0.

 .. word:: bl		( -- char ) "b-l"